5 Lovely, Shaded Walks You Can Take in Philly to Get Away From the Summer Heat

 When to go: While guided tours of the mansion are suspended until further notice, you can still wander the Glen Foerd grounds anytime except after dark and during private events.
 (The 2020 Philadelphia Honey Festival, though held primarily online, will still be coordinated in partnership with Glen Foerd in September.)
 If you want even more of an explorer’s treat, stop by on a weekday night or a weekend afternoon to have the grounds — likely — all to yourself.

 - John Heinz National Wildlife Refuge at Tinicum

 8601 Lindbergh Blvd., Southwest Philly

 View this post on Instagram

 The refuge is one of those places that you always talk about checking out, but its awkward location tends to make it fall of the list of weekend destinations.
 Plus, it’s really freaking hot when you walk on the boardwalk over the wide-open, smack-under-the-blazing-sun, absorbing-every-drop-of-moisture tidal marshes, so Tinicum doesn’t seem that appealing during the dog days.
 Yet the area’s woodlands are lovely, and its flat paved and gravel trails make it easy for even the most novice hiker to feel confident trudging through nature.
-Check out a pair of binoculars from the visitors’ center and see how many of the reported 300 species of birds, including several endangered species, that make your home here you can spot from your shaded vantage point in Warbler Woods.
+Check out a pair of binoculars from the visitors’ center (once it reopens — it’s currently closed pending further notice) and see how many of the reported 300 species of birds, including several endangered species, that make their home here you can spot from your shaded vantage point in Warbler Woods.
 Or take a stroll down Frog Loop Trail to hear the amphibians croak out their own charming symphony.

 - Pennypack Park